apache/druid/docs/ingestion/kafka-ingestion.md

 ```
 </details>

-#### Partition filter dimensions
+#### Streaming partitions spec

-When you set `partitionFilterDimensions` in the IO config, the supervisor tracks the distinct values observed for each listed dimension during ingestion.
+When you set `streamingPartitionsSpec.partitionDimensions` in the tuning config, the supervisor tracks the distinct values observed for each listed dimension during ingestion.
 At segment publish time, each segment is annotated with only the values it actually ingested.
 The broker then uses these annotations to skip segments at query time when the query filter doesn't intersect the segment's declared values.

 This enables segment pruning for streaming-ingested data without waiting for compaction to produce hash or range-partitioned segments.
+The `partitionDimensions` should be kept in sync with the compaction config's `partitionDimensions` for the same datasource.

 **Usage guidelines:**

 - Use only low-to-medium cardinality dimensions (for example, `tenant_id`, `region`, `environment`).
 High-cardinality dimensions bloat segment metadata with no pruning benefit.
 - Most effective when Kafka partitions are keyed by the tracked dimension (for example, using tenant ID as the message key).
 Each task naturally sees a subset of values, and segments get tight filter annotations.
 - Also works with multiple supervisors reading from separate topics into one datasource.
+- Use a range or hashed compaction `partitionsSpec`, not the dynamic strategy: dynamic compaction does not partition by dimension, so it cannot preserve pruning after compaction.
 - After compaction, the `StreamRangeShardSpec` annotations are replaced by the compaction output's shard spec (hash or range partitioning), which provides its own pruning.

 The following example configures a supervisor to track the `tenant` dimension: